hyuntaepark-gh/Bitcoin-Price-Regression-Analysis/README.md

 # 📈 Bitcoin Price Regression Analysis (Time-Series ML)

-> A regression-based time-series project to predict **Bitcoin short-term returns** using historical market signals and macro indicators, focusing on **proper validation**, **interpretability**, and **realistic evaluation**.
+> A regression-based time-series project to predict **Bitcoin short-term returns** using historical market signals and engineered features, focusing on **time-series-safe validation**, **interpretability**, and **realistic evaluation**.

 ---

 ## 🎯 Project Goal

-This project answers the question:
+This project answers:

-**“Can we predict Bitcoin’s next-day movement using regression models and engineered time-series features?”**
+**“Can we predict Bitcoin’s next-day movement using regression models and time-series features?”**

 Instead of chasing unrealistic “perfect price prediction,” this project emphasizes: